Why do an MBA?

 Efficiently and effectively…Really?
 Here is a quick tip.
 Do not keep a template open in front of you while you write an MBA statement of purpose.

-Read as many samples as you need and close those tabs and generate your own.
+Read as many samples as you need, close those tabs and generate your own.
 Remember, it is a PERSONAL statement and it should read like one.
 If you borrow someone else’s words or even tone, the admissions committee will notice, and they will be discouraged.

 “It will truly be an honor for me to study under the guidance of your institution.
 I am excited for this new chapter of my life and I know that your world-class academic program, top-notch faculty and the perfect ambiance for learning, I will be more than ready for all my future endeavors”